 “Well, to forgive…yes…yes I must!
 To forget?
 It is the easiest thing for me to do my beloved Puricans.
 I shall forgive and forget because it is the only way to move on, I shall move on and the Puricans must too, knowing none of these elders and their sons will be around to remind us of this great loss,” said the chief as he gave a sign to the guards.

 The guards chopped off the heads of the five remaining elders and the six first male offspring brought before the chief.

 “Offer the twelve heads to the oracle, spread their skulls under the foundation of the new temple as soon as the sun hides under the mountains!” added the chief.

 The guards packed the heads as ordered and moved away while some carried the headless bodies of the six elders and their offspring to the sacred site where the chief’s son was to be buried.
-As we walked away I sighted the mothers packed the human parts bought from the hunt to the kitchen to prepare for the feast.
+As we walked away, I watched intently as the mothers packed away the human parts that we had brought from the hunt.
+They took them to the kitchen, where they would make preparations for the feast.